QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - Why do you leave your current job?
 - What's your responsibility for previous work?
 - What's your day-to-day work?
-- What is your five-year career goals?
+- What is your 5 year career goals?
-  - Short-term: what you want to achieve in the next 1-2 years
+  - Short-term: what you want to achieve in the next 1-2 years (API, Parallel, etc.)
-  - Long-term: what you want to achieve in the next 5-10 years
+  - Long-term: what you want to achieve in the next 5-10 years (Lead, Manager, etc.)
 - What's your ideal work environment?
   - Peers: friendly, supportive, open-minded, diverse
   - Tech: cutting-edge, challenging, innovative